 To transfer data between devices, they are combined into networks.
 An IP address is assigned to each device to identify it in the network.
 IP addresses are assigned according to IPv4 and IPv6 network protocol standards.

 Each network consists of multiple IP addresses.
-Usually one of them is the gateway for the others.
+One of them is the gateway for the others.
 Packets for devices in other networks are sent through the gateway.
 This allows to access devices from other networks.

 The network can be broken down into blocks of IP addresses.
 IP address blocks are logically assembled into pools.